keboola/keboola-as-code-templates/keboola-git-github/v0/src/README.md

 Within this transformation, output tables are done to be able to do simple visualization.

-### DD: Data Destination [OUT-GIT-GSHEET]  OR [OUT-GIT-SNOWFLAKE] OR [OUT-GIT-BIGQUERY]
+### DD: Data Destination [OUT-GIT-GSHEET]  OR [OUT-GIT-SNOWFLAKE] OR [OUT-GIT-BIGQUERY] OR [OUT-GIT-POSTGRESQL]

-The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database.
+The data destination loads data into a Google sheet or a Snowflake database or a BigQuery database or a PostgreSQL database.

 ### FLOW: Flow [GIT-GITHUB]